Greece Moments Greece Moments

 The coastal town of Vari

-Both bays have a beautiful sandy beach and clear sea water.
+Both bays have a beautiful sandy beach and clear water.
 Parasols and sunbeds can be rented on site.
-In addition, tamarisks provide the necessary shade.
-Taverns provide bathers with snacks and cool drinks.
+Tamarisks also provide welcome shade.
+Taverns supply bathers with snacks and cool drinks.

 syros strände megas gialos beach